amckenna41/iso3166-2/README.md

 Usage
 -----
 There are two main JSONs that `iso3166-2` utilises, <i>iso3166-2.json</i> and <i>iso3166-2-min.json</i>.
 The first JSON contains all country information, including all data pulled from the restcountries API as well as the country's subdivision data, this file is <b>3.4 MB</b>.
-The <i>iso3166-2-min.json</i> file is a minimised version of the first JSON, only containing each country's ISO3166-2 data, this file is <b>1.6 MB</b>.
+The <i>iso3166-2-min.json</i> file is a minimised version of the first JSON, only containing each country's ISO3166-2 subdivision data, this file is <b>1.6 MB</b>.
 In the main module <i>iso3166_2.py</i>, all data from the <i>iso3166-2.json</i> is accessible via the `iso.country` object and all data from the <i>iso3166-2-min.json</i> is accessible via the `iso.subdivisions` object.

 The script `getISO3166_2.py` is used for gathering and exporting all country and subdivision data to the mentioned JSONs.
 It uses the restcountries api and pycountry package to assemble all of the data together.
-To download all of the latest ISO 3166-2 subdivision data run the `getISO3166_2.py` in a terminal or cmd, the script takes around 2 hours to execute (the script requires the additional pacakges: pycountry, tqdm and googlemaps):
+To download all of the latest ISO 3166-2 subdivision data, run the `getISO3166_2.py` in a terminal or cmd below; (the script takes around 2 hours to execute):
 ```
 python3 getISO3166_2.py --json_filename=iso3166_2.json --output_folder=iso3166_2